darenft-labs/metarrior-nft2-docs/README.md

 }'
 ```

-- Using api to get nft token detail with metadata
+- Step 8: Using api to get nft token detail with metadata

 ```
 curl -X 'GET' \